Jumio/mobile-sdk-ios/docs/known_issues.md

 ## Datadog Cocoapods Restriction
 The Jumio SDK currently supports the data analysis provider Datadog only with the dependency manager Cocoapods.
 If you need to integrate Datadog without Cocoapods, reach out to the support team.

-## App Crash at Launch Using Simulator
-The app works fine for actual devices, but crashes at launch on simulator due to the following or similar error:

-_dyld: Library not loaded: /System/Library/Frameworks/Combine.framework/Combine_
-_Referenced from: /Users/.../mobile-sdk-ios-master/sample/Build/Jumio.framework/Jumio_
-_Reason: image not found_

-Please note that as of SDK version 4.0.0, due to SDK obfuscation the simulator is required to use the latest iOS version.

 ## Cropped TableView in Document Selection for iOS 15
 For SDK 3.9.4 and below, document type selection appears to be cut off at the top with defaultUI using iOS 15 and above, when compiled with certain Xcode versions.